kizhikevich/kizhikevich.github.io/index.md

 * * *
 ## About Me

 I am a Master's Student in Computer Science at UC San Diego.
 I am co-advised by [Geoff Voelker](https://cseweb.ucsd.edu/~voelker/) and [Stefan Savage](https://cseweb.ucsd.edu/~savage/) at [Sysnet](https://www.sysnet.ucsd.edu/sysnet/).
 I received my B.S. in Mathematics-Computer Science from UCSD in 2022.
 In my free time I enjoy listening to music, dancing, reading, writing, and hiking.
 My favorite hiking buddy is, coincidentally, a big collaborator of mine.
-You can find her website here: [Liz Izhikevich](https://lizizhikevich.github.io/).
+You can find her website here: [Liz Izhikevich](https://lizizhikevich.github.io/). **I will be applying to Ph.D. programs in Fall 2023.**

 * * *
 ## Peer-Reviewed Publications